-Officials at the University of Connecticut are moving its branch in West Hartford to Hartford because of its president's desire to be in the downtown and repair costs needed at the campus.
+Officials at the University of Connecticut are moving its branch in West Hartford to Hartford 42 years after it moved out to the suburbs.

 "Ensuring that UConn is fully contributing to the life of our capital city is one of my highest priorities," UConn President Susan Herbst said in a statement Thursday.
 "Moving the Greater Hartford campus back to the city, where it began and belongs, will better enable the campus to fulfill its academic mission, provide a major boost for downtown Hartford and save the university millions in the process."